nategraf/Naumachia/README.md

-Docker was chosen to make each challenges instance cheap to host and each to turn up and tear down, however Naumachia could be extended to support VMs through support of Vagrantfile or another orchastration format.
+Docker was chosen to make each challenges instance cheap to host and each to turn up and tear down, however Naumachia could be extended to support VMs through support of Vagrantfile or another orchestration format.
 Without a use case that requires this, development is not being done on this feature.

 [Docker Compose config files]: https://docs.docker.com/compose/compose-file/